 We consider that collective consultation obligations may not arise if the employer is confident that most employees will accept the changes to their terms of employment (eg. because they are temporary and more attractive than redundancy) such that the threshold for collective consultation is not therefore met.
 However, employers should keep the matter under review as it moves through the process, particularly if there are a large number of affected employees or if it becomes aware of significant pushback.

 The JRS is voluntary and employers are not under an obligation to use it.
 Note however that, where an employer decides to make redundancies rather than placing employees on furlough leave, this could potentially give rise to claims for unfair dismissal unless the employer has a good reason for not using the JRS or the redundancy is otherwise entirely unrelated to COVID-19.

 No. Furlough leave is subject to agreement between the employer and the employee.

 Yes.
 Employees remain employed during furlough leave and will continue to accrue statutory rights, including annual leave and continuous service for statutory purposes.

 Yes.
 If following the expiry of the JRS employers are still facing a redundancy situation affecting previously furloughed employees they may still effect redundancies (subject to the usual legal requirements).

 Employers can apply for a grant that covers a percentage of furloughed employees’ usual monthly wage costs for unworked hours, up to the relevant monthly cap.
-Details of the limits that apply during the course of the JRS are set out above (see How much of the Furlough Pay and related costs can employers claim by way of JRS Grants?).

 “Usual monthly wage costs” broadly covers regular payments employees are obliged to make, including: